 All claims for waiver services, except for institutional respite and extra prescription drugs, are submitted to MMIS through Phoenix.
 For all claims submitted through Phoenix, a pre-payment review is conducted.
 Phoenix only submits claims to MMIS for services that were prior authorized by the case manager and are included in the participant's service plan.
 Phoenix compares services documented by providers to the amount, frequency, and duration prior authorized by the case manager.
-Only service claims that meet these conditions are submitted to MMIS or the CICOs for payment.
+If the claim does not meet all these criteria, the claim is not submitted to MMIS for payment.

-Once the claim is submitted to MMIS or CICOs, payment is made to the provider only if the participant was Medicaid eligible on the date of service and there was an indication in MMIS that the participant was enrolled in the waiver program on the date of service delivery.
+Once the claim is submitted to MMIS, payment is made to the provider only if the participant was Medicaid eligible on the date of service and there was an indication in MMIS that the participant was enrolled in the waiver program on the date of service delivery.
+This is the case for all claims, regardless of whether they are submitted through the Phoenix system.